iankorf/blast-primer/README.md

 The number of alignments expected by chance depends on the search space (MN) and the score of an alignment (s).
 If we double the search space (e.g. 2M), we double the number of alignments expected by chance.
-If we increase the score of an alignment by 1, we halve the number of alignments by chance.
+If we decrease the score of an alignment by 1, we also double the number of alignments by chance.
 We can gain several really important intuitions from this:

 + Low scoring alignments can occur frequently
 + High scoring alignments do not occur by chance